Psychology Graduate Handbook

 Welcome and Overview

 The information in this handbook is updated annually.
 Changes may also be made throughout the academic year.
-If a change occurs, an announcement will be posted on the psychology website located on the Arts and Sciences webpage; students will also be notified via e-mail.
+If a change occurs, an announcement will be posted on the psychology website located on the Liberal Arts and Social Sciences webpage; students will also be notified via e-mail.

 Congratulations on your decision to advance your education.
 The faculty and staff are here to help you reach your goal!

 The information below is general to Graduate Programs in Psychology as a whole (Please review either the Counseling Psychology, Forensic Psychology or Specialist in School Psychology Handbooks for specific program requirements).

 Criminal History Acknowledgement

 Occupational License HB 1508

 As outlined in the Texas Occupations Code, Section 1, Chapter 53, Sections 53.151 – 53.152 (amended in 2017 by HB 1508), if you are currently enrolled in an educational program that may prepare an individual for an initial occupational license as defined under Texas Occupations Code Section 58.001, in accordance with state law, please be advised of the following: